 If the connection terms fall outside of the default NTC then on sale of a property, the seller should be obliged to provide a copy of the connection contract to the new occupier.

-The customer should be made aware during the sale/agreeing tenancy or the customer.
+The customer should be made aware during the sale/agreeing tenancy for the customer.

 Dependent on the previous owner knowing and including this information as part of the property exchange as part of the customer’s own due diligence process.